wireapp/brand/README.md

     yarn
     ```

-Now when you edit any of the JSON, Markdown or Sass files in the project, they will be automatically reformatted when you stage your changes in Git.
+Now when you edit any of the JSON, Markdown, Sass, or YAML files in the project, they will be automatically reformatted when you stage your changes in Git.

 **Tip:** You can also run Prettier manually via the `yarn fix` command to verify the results before committing.